 ghci 4> : t generalCategory generalCategory :: Char → GeneralCategory ghci 5> generalCategory ’ ’ Space ghci 6> generalCategory ’A’ UppercaseLetter ghci 7> generalCategory ’a’ LowercaseLetter ghci 8> generalCategory ’.’
 OtherPunctuation ghci 9> generalCategory ’9’ DecimalNumber

-toUpper converts a character to upper-case.
-Spaces, numbers and the like remain unchanged.
+toUpper converts a character to an upper-case.
+Spaces, numbers, and the like remain unchanged.

 ghci 10> map toUpper "wow that’s great r2-d2" "WOW THAT’S GREAT R2-D2"